freddygv/trabblex/README.md

 Each time a chunk has finished downloading, the client hashes it and verifies it.
 If hash is not correct, remove the source and start again.

+* Created a file downloader class that can be started as a thread, so that the CLI is still available meanwhile

+* Note: the chunk removal if hash incorrect doesn't work...
+* Note: when a chunk is already in the download folder, fucks up everything

 # Documentation